Trump impeachment trial nears end with closing arguments

 Republicans cited the Democrat-controlled House’s failure to call Bolton and others, as well as their insistence that they already had enough evidence to support their case.

-Rep. Adam Schiff, D-Calif., the lead House impeachment manager, said on Sunday that he believes the Democrats “proved” their case against Trump and that there was nothing they could have done differently
+Rep. Adam Schiff, D-Calif., the lead House impeachment manager, said on Sunday that he believes the Democrats “proved” their case against Trump and that there was nothing they could have done differently.

 “Look, there's nothing that I can see that we could have done differently because, as the senators have already admitted, we proved our case.
 We proved our case,” Schiff told CBS’ “Face The Nation.”